nopaccelerate-official/nop-extension-docs/docs/UniversalSMS/generalTab.md

 # General Tab

-You cannot use plug-in functionality unless you enable it.
+You cannot use the plugin functionality unless it is enabled.

-- **Enable:** You can enable/disable plug-in from general tab of plug-in configure page.
+- **Enable:** You can enable or disable the plugin from the General tab of the plugin configuration page.
-- **Admin mobile number country:** Select country administrator mobile number country.
+- **Admin mobile number country:** Select the country for the administrator’s mobile number.
-- **Admin mobile number:** Add administrator mobile number without country code, space or dash.
+- **Admin mobile number:** Add the administrator’s mobile number without the country code, spaces, or dashes.
-- **Individual messages:** You can enable/disable individual message tab.
+- **Individual messages:** You can enable or disable the individual message tab.

 ![Genral Tab](../assets/img/SMS_GenralTab.png)